nhsconnect/gpconnect/pages/overview/overview_consumer_supplier.md

 - Become a first of type deployment - see below to get in touch with the GP Connect programme.

-## Provide feedback ##

-To provide feedback on the GP Connect specification please send an email to the [GP Connect Team Inbox](mailto://gpconnect@nhs.net).

-## Community engagement ##

-GP Connect is working closely with [INTEROPen](http://www.interopen.org/){:target="_blank"}, a healthcare IT interoperability community of suppliers, NHS organisations and healthcare standards bodies in the UK.

 Our developer ecosystem takes you through each stage of a typical GP Connect API project:

 {% include developer_journey.html %}